Home Download Orders Contact

 ;Description: name or IP address of a computer running FBS Server

-;Comments: empty string means the host name is assigned to a local host (127.0.0.1)
+;Comments: empty string means the host name is assigned to a localhost (127.0.0.1)

 ;Description: TCP port, used to connect to the server